oakmac/professional-clojurescript-curriculum/exercises/phase1-project.md

 shadow-cljs, folder / file project structure, compilation modes, connecting a REPL.

+## Project Description

 Your task is to build a fun web application using ClojureScript and use what we have learned so far!

 You may work solo or as a team - up to you!
 If you decide to work with a group, please consider that you will have to coordinate development efforts.

+We will spend approximately two weeks of class time for this project.
+Roughly 20 hours, plus whatever additional time you spend outside of core class hours.

 ## Technical Requirements